joaoduartepinto/DevOps-SWitCH/Ca1/README.md

 $ git merge <branch_name>
 ```

-Finally, send the changes to the remote repository, create a new tag with the new version, and also sends the new tag to the remote repository
+Finally, send the changes to the remote repository, create a new tag with the new version, also sends the new tag to the remote repository

 #### Push to remote repository